MotherTongues/mothertongues-blog/_posts/2021-10-25-g2p-applications.md

 ReadAlongs is a research project from the [National Research Council's Indigenous Language Technology Project](https://nrc.canada.ca/en/research-development/research-collaboration/programs/canadian-indigenous-languages-technology-project).

-Language revitalization communities have potentially many different recordings of language and some associated text, but mobilizing these materials into something that is educationally useful can be time consuming.
+Communities engaged in language revitalization have potentially many different recordings of their language and some associated text, but mobilizing these materials into something that is educationally useful can be time consuming.
 It's also tough from the learner's perspective to try and follow along the text (maybe a Word Document) just by simply playing the audio.
 It's easy to get lost in the recording quickly, and from personal experience, trying to do that usually involves a lot of frustrating rewinding.

 What if we could develop a tool that *automatically* figured out what parts of the audio file corresponded to what parts of the text?
-In [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing), this is called *forced alignment*, and this is fundamentally what the ReadAlongs project does.
+In [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing), this is called *forced alignment*, and this is fundamentally what the [ReadAlongs project](https://github.com/ReadAlongs/Studio) does.
 But how does it do it?
 In part, by using a whole bunch of `g2p` mappings!

 First of all, it's good to know that forced alignment is essentially a "solved problem" for languages with a lot of data, thanks to people like David Huggins-Daines who is a collaborator on the ReadAlongs project.
-And, if you know Python, and have sentence-aligned parallel audio/text data in your language, you can train a model using one of the few tools out there developed for this task, like [the Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/).
+And, if you know Python, and have sentence-aligned parallel audio/text data in your language, you can train a model using one of the several tools out there developed for this task, like [the Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/).
 But what if you don't have that much data (or any) and what if you don't know Python?
-If your language has a `g2p` mapping between its writing system and the ipa, you can likely circumvent that whole process.
+If your language has a `g2p` mapping between its writing system and the IPA, you can likely circumvent that whole process.
 Here's how:

 We take a model for doing forced alignment on English and we manually write a `g2p` mapping from the writing system to IPA for the language we want to make a ReadAlong for.
 For example's sake let's say, Kanyen'kéha (Mohawk).
 This step requires somebody who is both familiar with the writing system used, and with the International Phonetic Alphabet.